 Before this, we already had a similar process in place

 Rakuna has always valued personal data and the rights of the owners ever since day one.
-Before GDPR was officially a mandatory compliance on May 25th 2018, we already had the similar practices within:
+Before GDPR was officially mandatory compliance on May 25th, 2018, we already had similar practices within:

 - Our Terms of Service defines the user content that was being delivered to our system, as well as the limitations of Rakuna's rights over such information.

-- Our development and security practices strictly follow the OWASP security principles.
+- Our development and security practices strictly follow OWASP security principles.

-- Any user (recruiter/candidate) can always make inquiry and email us to re-collect the information that they have forgotten.
+- Any user (recruiter/candidate) can always make inquiries and email us to re-collect the information that they have forgotten.

 We have updated our process and built new features